Home Planning & Renovations

 This is a perfect option when you do not want your tile to be a stand-out feature in your renovations.
 Usually, this option works best with modern spaces that have dramatic design flair somewhere else in the space.
 This option is also great when renovating a small bathroom because it makes your space appear larger.

-Please keep in mind that white or light grout are not forgiving to discolorations or stains, so it will definitely take extra upkeep to maintain that pristine appearance.
+Please keep in mind that white or light grout is not forgiving to discolorations or stains, so it will definitely take extra upkeep to maintain that pristine appearance.

 2. When Using White Tile with Dark Grout